ynazarets/jv-registration-validation/README.md

 You should create your custom unchecked exception and throw it in case of invalid data.

-`Storage` and class `StorageDaoImpl` for working with the Storage has already been implemented.
+`Storage` and class `StorageDaoImpl` for working with Storage have already been implemented.
 It has two methods:
 - `User add (User user)`  - which adds a user to the storage
 - `User get (String login)` - which gets the user from the storage by login or returns null if there is no such user.